 It’s important to have actionable data.
 Business intelligence uses AI and other tools to help structure your analytics to create more visibility with your business data.
-This will give you the chance to pull true, actionable insights from your data to assess the performance of your company.
+This gives you the chance to pull true, actionable insights from your data to assess the performance of your company.

-Discovering pain points in workflows; having a better understanding of operations; analyzing big data sets.
-These all allow for quick and informed decision making, providing the opportunities for businesses to pinpoint and improve their processes.
+This leads to discovering more pain points in workflows; having a better understanding of operations; and being able to analyze big data sets.
+In turn, this leads to quicker and more informed decision-making, providing opportunities for businesses to pinpoint and improve their processes.

 The next goal is increasing productivity in the workplace.
 This can be done in a number of ways, including:

 - Creating an intranet to improve communications within a company

 - Create custom applications for employees’ needs

-- Building out a learning management system (LMS) for organization to streamline training
+- Building out a learning management system (LMS) for organizations to streamline training

 These are important for a digital transformation roadmap as they provide a network for workers to communicate and learn—helping to establish a strong culture of improvement.